 The 7 Best External Frame Packs

 This wiki has been updated 34 times since it was first published in March of 2016.
 For serious outdoor adventures, you may want to consider one of these external frame packs.
 They position the load high on your back, allowing good weight transfer to the hips and an upright walking posture, while offering a bit more rigidity than internal models.
 Plus, they work great in hot weather, since the frame keeps the pack away from your body, creating lots of airflow.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes